-Pioneer Natural Resources (PXD) has been one of the most searched-for stocks on Zacks.com lately.
-So, you might want to look at some of the facts that could shape the stock's performance in the near term.
+Pioneer Natural Resources (PXD) has recently been on Zacks.com's list of the most searched stocks.
+Therefore, you might want to consider some of the key factors that could influence the stock's performance in the near future.

-Shares of this independent oil and gas company have returned -4.4% over the past month versus the Zacks S&P 500 composite's +3.9% change.
-The Zacks Oil and Gas - Exploration and Production - United States industry, to which Pioneer Natural Resources belongs, has lost 2.2% over this period.
+Shares of this independent oil and gas company have returned -1.6% over the past month versus the Zacks S&P 500 composite's -2.9% change.
+The Zacks Oil and Gas - Exploration and Production - United States industry, to which Pioneer Natural Resources belongs, has gained 0.9% over this period.
 Now the key question is: Where could the stock be headed in the near term?

 Revisions to Earnings Estimates